Thursday, May 25, 2023

 Tina Turner acoustic performance in Manchester, 2009

 Tina Turner has entered the next life at 83.
 She leaves behind a legacy of music and survival.
 Many assume her 1984 breakthrough album Private Dancer is her first after leaving the ex (as stated in 1993 biopic What's Love Got to Do with It? for dramatic purposes), but she released four solo albums before that, most have never been on CD.
 They are Tina Turns the Country On, Acid Queen (which she played in The Whos Tommy), Rough and Love Explosion.
 These have been released by United Artists, EMI, and/or Ariola Records.
 EMI bought UA by 1979.
-In 1983, Turner had Australian manager Roger Davies (who also manages Cher) spearheading her comeback and got her signed to then-EMI subsidiary Capitol (she later transferred to then-sister labels Virgin and Parlophone) after a few years playing clubs around Europe, including behind the Iron Curtain.
+In 1983, Turner had Australian manager Roger Davies (who also manages Cher and Olivia Newton-Johns estate) spearheading her comeback and got her signed to then-EMI subsidiary Capitol (she later transferred to then-sister labels Virgin and Parlophone) after a few years playing clubs around Europe, including behind the Iron Curtain.
 It was like she never left.

 I got Boris Private Dancer, Break Every Rule and Foreign Affair as they were on the list.
 Yet these lost albums may have been unavailable because they may have reminded Turner of that difficult time understandably (the third one is obvious).
 They could be reissued as two CDs since two albums can fit onto one CD as both official and unofficial reissues alike have done that to save money.
 BMG (which used to own Ariola) bought her catalogue a couple years ago as part of a buying spree of her peers' work started by onetime colleague Bob Dylan not long before that.
-It would likely be up to them, Davies and Turners estate and family if these albums ever get remastered as it's too soon right now.
+It would likely be up to them, Davies and Turners estate and family if these albums ever get remastered as it's just too soon right now.

 No comments: